 Boosting has several major effects, the most obvious being that Sonic goes much, much faster; while Boosting, the edges of the screen even blur in order to accentuate the effect.
-Sonic also becomes surrounded by a blue-white shock front, capable of smashing Egg Fighters or small obstacles out of the way and send them flying.
-Thirdly, Sonic's wake pulls in rings behind him, an effect much like the Lightning Shield from earlier games.
-This is doubly useful because using the Sonic Boost consumes Ring Energy, which is replenished when rings are collected.
-Finally, the Boost enables Sonic to hydroplane over the surface a body of water; important for crossing between islands in Jungle Joyride.
+Sonic also becomes surrounded by a blue-white shock front, capable of smashing enemies or small obstacles out of the way and send them flying.
+Thirdly, Sonic's wake pulls in Rings behind him, an effect much like the Lightning Shield from earlier games.
+Using the Boost consumes energy, and the boost can be used for as long as there is at least some energy left, which is replenished by different means depending on the game.
+Finally, the Boost enables Sonic to hydroplane over the surface of any body of water; important for levels where there is a lot of water to traverse.

-In Sonic Colours, the move returns once again, but this time the move is not permanent.
-Instead of being fueled by Rings, it is tied to the White Wisps found in containers, making it more of a power-up than a move.
-This forces the user to be more cautious on when and how to use the boost, and allows the levels to be designed around more platforming than pure speed.
+In Sonic Colours, the move returns once again, this time the move is referred to as simply the Boost.
+Instead of being fueled by Rings, it is tied to the White Wisps found in capsules, making it more of a power-up than a move.
+This forces the user to be more cautious on when and how to use the Boost, and allows the levels to be designed around more platforming than pure speed.

 After its absence from Sonic Lost World, Boosting returns in Sonic Forces, though its fuel has reverted back to Wisps.
 In Tag Team stages, Sonic and the Avatar are capable of performing a special technique, known as the Double Boost, where the two characters boost together to clear through obstacles or to escape.
 Shadow the Hedgehog is also capable of using the Boost when being played as via the Episode Shadow DLC.